Some baby turtles were born on the beach last night – right near our regular chairs!

 The staff scratched their heads and then went and fetched a bucket of ocean water and plopped them in that.
 The poor little things didn’t seem much better off..

 Back on the beach I found a little straggler the hotel people had missed.
-He was trying to get across the burning sand down to the ocean and kept getting caught up in a towel.
+He was trying to get across the burning sand down to the ocean and got caught up in my towel.

 I cupped him in my hands and took his frantic flapping little body up to join his siblings.

-However by that time the hotel had phoned the turtle conservation group and had been told to put them in a tub with sand and ocean water, and then group would come and pick them up, releasing them that evening on a less-touristed beach.
+However the hotel had phoned the turtle conservation group and had been told to put them in a tub with sand and ocean water.
+Then the group came and picked the baby turtles up, planning on releasing them that evening on a less-touristed beach.

 Four years earlier we had released baby turtles on a beach – one of my many fond memories of Mexico.